 What Workloads is Unity Targeted At?

 Unity is targeted as a midrange storage solution providing consolidation for database, virtualization, and file workloads from a unified storage solution.
 The underlying storage pool design of Unity allows the capacity of the system to be flexibly shared across Virtual Volumes and traditional options like block and file protocols.
-The ability to carve out different VVol datastores from the pool (and set quotas on them) also provides a good basis for workloads requiring multi-tenant or multi-department access control within vSphere.
+The ability to carve out different vVols datastores from the pool (and set quotas on them) also provides a good basis for workloads requiring multi-tenant or multi-department access control within vSphere.

 Integration With Virtual Volumes

-EMC’s Unity VVol implementation allows a vSphere administrator to select from a variety of storage capabilities.
+EMC’s Unity vVols implementation allows a vSphere administrator to select from a variety of storage capabilities.
 These include service levels, RAID type, FAST cache, etc. For me, a particularly interesting capability is the Usage Tags.
 These Usage Tags allow the storage administrator to pass through additional hints when constructing the storage policies in vSphere.
 For example certain capability profiles could be tagged for archive storage, others for transactional workloads.
 This hinting reminds me of the flexibility available using vSphere tags, but in this case it is carried across system boundaries from Unity into the vSphere VM Storage Policy itself.

 Another key improvement is the new copy engine.
 This copy engine is the mechanism that is used by Unity to perform operations like cloning a VM.
-With VVols these operations are entirely offloaded by API onto the storage system, bypassing the requirement of using the vSphere’s cloning operation, and ensuring the operations are performed close to the data.
+With vVols these operations are entirely offloaded by API onto the storage system, bypassing the requirement of using the vSphere’s cloning operation, and ensuring the operations are performed close to the data.
 This copy engine is also used for policy reconfigurations on an as needed basis.
 This capability enables Unity to bring the Virtual Machine into compliance with its new policy in an automated fashion that is transparent to vSphere.

-In addition to the offloading of clones VVols also offloads Virtual Machine snapshots onto the array.
+In addition to the offloading of clones vVols also offloads Virtual Machine snapshots onto the array.
 These hardware-accelerated snapshots are used for both user initiated snapshots within vSphere as well as snapshots initiated by backup solutions that integrate using the vSphere APIs for Data Protection.

 For this implementation EMC have chosen to deliver the VASA Provider for Unity as part of the array.
 This has enabled them to take advantage of the array’s built in storage processor availability mechanisms to protect the control path access between vSphere (vCenter and the ESXi hosts) and the storage system itself.
-This resiliency ensures you can be confident deploying VVols with EMC Unity.
+This resiliency ensures you can be confident deploying vVols with EMC Unity.

 If you are attending EMC World then drop by the Virtual Volumes stand at the VMware booth to talk to chat about Virtual Volumes and their benefits.